snehaajoshii/snehaajoshii.github.io/involvement.md

 - **Secretary | ACM-W (Association for Computing Machinery’s Council of Women)**
   Organized gender-diversity and mentorship-focused events in tech while maintaining detailed documentation.
 Engaged professionals to provide networking and learning opportunities for students.

-- **Secretary | Student Government Association**
+-**Secretary | Student Government Association**
-  Served one year as Senator and one year as Secretary, proposing and implementing changes to the financial aid package.
-Maintained records, coordinated elections, managed communication, and supported campus-wide initiatives.
+Served two years—one year as a Senator, proposing and implementing changes to the financial aid package, and one year as Secretary, maintaining records, coordinating elections, managing communication, and supporting campus-wide initiatives.

 ## Volunteer Work